CALeDNA/eDNAExplorerMetadataExtractor/README.md

 ### Map layers describing the natural environment
 #### Climate
 The following data sets are used to describe climatic conditions:
 1. BioClim.
-The [BioClim dataset] (https://developers.google.com/earth-engine/datasets/catalog/WORLDCLIM_V1_BIO) has 19 bands representing different measures of temperature and precipitation to a resolution of 30 arc seconds (1 kilometer).
+The [BioClim dataset](https://developers.google.com/earth-engine/datasets/catalog/WORLDCLIM_V1_BIO) has 19 bands representing different measures of temperature and precipitation to a resolution of 30 arc seconds (1 kilometer).
+2. Global SRTM CHILI (Continuous Heat-Insolation Load Index).
+The [CHILI](https://developers.google.com/earth-engine/datasets/catalog/CSP_ERGo_1_0_Global_SRTM_CHILI) factors in the effects of solar heating and shading, due to the topography of the landscape, on evapotranspiration.
+These calculations are done using models of early afternoon sunlight as experienced during the equinox.